 Post-retirement life insurance benefit plan: The OCC sponsors a life insurance benefit plan for current and retired employees.
 The OCC's life insurance benefit plan is a defined-benefit plan for which the benefit is earned over the period from the employee's date of hire to the date on which the employee is assumed to retire.
 The valuation of the plan is performed in accordance with generally accepted actuarial principles and practices, including the applicable Actuarial Standards of Practice as issued by the Actuarial Standards Board.
 Specifically, the OCC uses the actuarial cost method as outlined in FASB ASC Topic 715, "Compensation-Retirement Benefits," to determine costs for its retirement plans.
 Gains or losses owing to changes in actuarial assumptions are amortized over the service life of the plan.
-The actuarial assumptions and methods used in calculating actuarial amounts comply with the requirements for post-retirement benefits other than pensions as set forth in FASB ASC Topic 715, "Accounting and Reporting by Health and Welfare Benefit Plans."
+The actuarial assumptions and methods used in calculating actuarial amounts comply with the requirements for post-retirement benefits other than pensions as set forth in FASB ASC Topic 715, and for health benefit plans as set forth in American Institute of Certified Public Accountants Statement of Position 92-6, "Accounting and Reporting by Health and Welfare Benefit Plans."
 (For more information, see Note 7.)